ChristianRas/Blackjack/README.md

 # Blackjack Game Simulation

-## A fully functional Command Line Interface (CLI) Blackjack game simulation program
+## A fully functional Command Line Interface (CLI) Blackjack game program

 This project runs a Blackjack CLI program with sidebets and the options of Double Down and Split.
 The program contains custom classes for representing cards, decks and hands.